phogolabs/orm/README.md

 ## Contributing

-We are welcome to any contributions.
+We are open for any contributions.
 Just fork the [project](https://github.com/phogolabs/orm).

 *logo made by [Free Pik][logo-author-url]*